sudonap/sudonap.github.io/_posts/2023-09-19-HTB-Shocker.md

 # Exploit

-we notice that the Apache server is running an older version during recon phase, also given we find `.sh` shell scripts, we piece together two main keywords "apache" "shell script" to find the [CVE](https://www.exploit-db.com/exploits/34900) "Shellshock"
+We notice that the Apache server is running an older version during recon phase, also given we find `.sh` shell scripts, we piece together two main keywords "apache" "shell script" to find the [CVE](https://www.exploit-db.com/exploits/34900) "Shellshock"

-to test whether certain exploits are applicable we can first attempt to test our hypothesis using `nmap` scripts
+To test whether certain exploits are applicable we can first attempt to test our hypothesis using `nmap` scripts

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1695094289067/9b6d360f-308e-4739-aeeb-98631bf6854f.png)